-There are squillions of tactics you can use to keep procrastination at bay and stay motivated with your work (we’ve been carping on about these for years), but there’s no right or wrong way to approach a writing project.
+While there are lots of tactics you can use to keep procrastination at bay and stay motivated with your work, there’s no right or wrong way to approach a writing project.
 Saying that, scientist and author Cal Newport has identified four writing psychologies – figuring out the pros and cons of each can help you find an approach that works for you.

 Writing as deep work